Type B Personality

 a.
 Type B Personality Extrinsic Characteristics (Stress or Fear Related)

 Type B personality trait’s main extrinsic characteristic is Honesty.
-This trait combines trust and fairness and yields great pleasures, but difficult to manage.
+This trait combines trust and fairness that yields great pleasures, but difficult to manage.

 But Honesty is not exactly what you may think.
-It is not the truth of a statement or action.
-It is the belief in its truth, which is far more elusive and difficult to assess.
+It is not the actual truth of a statement or action.
+It is the belief in its truth.
+This is far more elusive and difficult to assess.

 That is where “actions speak louder than words,” comes into play.
 It’s one of many management tools used to gauge honesty.

 1. Honesty.
-It is the interrelationship or bond between people.
+Everyone understands this to mean to tell the truth.
+What people often overlook is that this expression also includes the interrelationship between people.
 Take the example of a person who finds a diamond ring in the street, picks it up, and takes it to the police station.
 There is no interrelationship or bond between people in that action.
 Returning the ring would describe a noble act, but does little to highlight the interrelationship between people.

 A better example would be two girls remaining friends during good and bad times.
 One friend announces that she is engaged.
 But the other friend saw her fiancé making out with someone else.
-An honest friend would tell her what she saw (trust), withhold making any judgment (fairness), and then stand beside her for comfort.
+Honesty, in relation to Type B Personality Traits, would require that she tell her friend what she saw (trust), withhold making any judgment (fairness), and then stand beside her for comfort.
+That means telling the truth is not the only issue in honesty.

 Another example would be where one person asks another to hold an heirloom ring while he/she leaves the state on a business trip.
 The person accepts the task.
 A few days later, that person loses the ring.
 They end up finding another that looks exactly like the one lost.
 It is possible that it is the same ring.
 When the owner returns, the person holding the ring tells the owner what had happened.